ftrackhq/integrations/projects/framework-houdini/doc/developing/index.rst

 Developing
 **********

-Discover how to extend and modify ftrack connect pipeline definitions for a tighter integration and more customisation options.
+Discover how to extend and modify ftrack connect Houdini framework for a tighter integration and more customisation options.

 .. toctree::